mratzenb/cloud-computing-WS20/README.md

 ```

 This ensures that this action is only executed on a push to a branch that is not equal to main.

+#### Branch protection

+Since we do not want that anyone is able to merge on the main branch without having the code approved the main branch has to be protected.
+This is done by only allowing pull-requests.
+Furthermore, a merge of a pull-request should only be possible if the feature-build step was successful.
+The settings can be found here:

+**TODO**

 ### Continuous Delivery